dp90/HowManyFingers/README.md

 Followed by
 Affine layer and softmax classifier.

-The resulting training and development set accuracies were approximately 100% and 50%.
+The resulting training and validation set accuracies were approximately 100% and 50%.
 From these statistics it was concluded that the model suffered from high variance, which can be mitigated by regularization or adding data.
-As the former at this point seemed unlikely to result in a development accuracy of over 90%, it was opted to add data.
+As the former at this point seemed unlikely to result in a validation accuracy of over 90%, it was opted to add data.
-Adding roughly 1400 images to end up with 2000 images, increased the development accuracy to approximately 74%.
-Encouraged by this improvement, another 2000 images were gathered to achieve a dissapointing 78% development accuracy.
+Adding roughly 1400 images to end up with 2000 images, increased the validation accuracy to approximately 74%.
+Encouraged by this improvement, another 2000 images were gathered to achieve a dissapointing 78% validation accuracy.
 Considering the marginal increase in accuracy with a doubling of the dataset size, the model clearly suffered from high bias, which called for a different architecture.
 I increased the number of layers to allow for further developed feature combinations (entire hands instead of fingers).
 I increased the number of filters to allow for more feature combinations, e.g. different background colors.
 I increased the number of hidden units in the affine layer.
 I added some regularization in the form of drop out.
 Finally, I added maxpool layers, which made the largest difference.
 As I apply 3x3 filters to a 128x128 image, the 'filtered' area, even over multiple convolutional layers is relatively small compared to the image dimensions.
 As the maxpool layer essentially extracts whether certain filters were activated over a given area (2x2 in this case), the information of a layer is kept, while its dimensions are reduced.
 The subsequent 3x3 filters then effectively cover a much larger area of the original image than they do without the maxpool layer.
 The final architecture is then
 - Convolutional layer - channels: 16, filter size: 3x3, stride: 1, padding: 0